Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 \subsection{Objective Functions}

-The optimization of our proposed generalizable knowledge distillation (GKD) framework can be divided into 3 phases.
-Firstly, the teacher and student models are trained by $\mathcal{L}_{ce}$, while the parameters of teacher model are frozen in the following phases.
-Then, we employ the $\mathcal{L}_{MSAN}$ to train the MSAN of both two models which only the parameters of MSAN are updated in this phase.
-In the last phase, we aim at obtaining the scratch-trained student model based on the aforementioned pre-trained teacher model and MSAN.
+The optimization of our proposed generalizable knowledge distillation (GKD) framework is divided into 3 phases.
+Firstly, the teacher and student models are trained by basic cross-entropy loss, while the parameters of the teacher model are frozen in the following phases.
+Then, we employ the $\mathcal{L}_{MSAN}$ to train the MSAN of both two models and only the parameters of MSAN are updated in this phase.
+In the last phase, we aim at obtaining the generalizable student model based on the aforementioned pre-trained teacher model and MSAN.
 The total training loss $\mathcal{L}_{total}$ is expressed as:

 where the hyper-parameters $\alpha$, $\beta$ and $\gamma$ are set as 100, 100, 0.5 in practice, respectively.